QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Corporations/Hijiya Corporation.md

 ## History

-Originally founded by [Harutaka Hijiya](../../../Characters/Harutaka%20Hijiya) as a simple household appliance manufacturer to provide for the family, his son, [Kaede Hijiya](../../../Characters/Kaede%20Hijiya), showed great ambition and desire to work towards them, so it wasn't long before ownership of the company was passed down to him.
+Originally founded by [[../../../Characters/Harutaka Hijiya|Harutaka Hijiya]] as a simple household appliance manufacturer to provide for the family, his son, [[../../../Characters/Kaede Hijiya|Kaede Hijiya]], showed great ambition and desire to work towards them, so it wasn't long before ownership of the company was passed down to him.

 Kaede quickly revolutionized the company by establishing a technological research division, where he spent most of his time, and branching out into the energy and electronics fields.
 The company board had full confidence in Kaede's ability to manage the company despite his rare appearances at meetings, evidenced by the rapid growth of the company and his impeccable foresight.

-When he later married a woman named [Hana](../../../Characters/Hana%20Hijiya) and immediately gave her the position of chairman of the board, suspicions began to arise as his appearances became even less frequent, and even she regularly failed to appear for meetings.
+When he later married a woman named [[../../../Characters/Hana Hijiya|Hana]] and immediately gave her the position of chairman of the board, suspicions began to arise as his appearances became even less frequent, and even she regularly failed to appear for meetings.
 Only stressing matters further, for a few years, nearly all company profit was directed to the research division, the work of which was kept strictly secret to all but the people working in it.

 All suspicions and concerns were immediately dispelled in 1998 when both Kaede and Hana interrupted a meeting with the fruits of their labor: The EVA Driver prototype.
 After several demonstrations within the company, the technology was prepared for production and a dedicated department was formed in the energy division to further develop, manufacture, and maintain these devices.